Shop Use Requirements

 Students in good standing who have attended a Fabrication Shop orientation session prior to the current semester are not necessarily required to attend additional Orientations.
 For such students, Cal1 ID cards may be validated for Shop access by a mechanician upon payment of Shop fees and completion of the Waiver of Liability, Assumption of Risk, and Indemnity Agreement for the current semester.
 Access tags issued prior to the current term are void.

-Current CED Staff and CED Alumni must follow sign-up and orientation procedures, and are charged a use fee that is slightly larger than the student fees to better cover the costs of operations.
+Current CED Staff must follow sign-up and orientation procedures and are charged a use fee that is slightly larger than the student fees to better cover the costs of operations.

 How to Lose Shop Privileges